 - Static factors:

-- Decreased height of desiccated intervertebral discs leads to increased sagittal diameter and disc bulging.
+- Disc degeneration is typically the initiating factor for CSM.
+Decreased height of desiccated intervertebral discs leads to increased sagittal diameter and disc bulging.1

 - Reactive hypertrophy occurs and osteophytes form at the vertebral end plates.